This Mediterranean lentil salad is healthy and very easy to make. Loaded with delicious vegetables, this salad is ready in about 30 minutes!

 Lentils come in so many colors, shapes and sizes.
 The typical green lentils would work well for this recipe since they hold they're shape and are easy to stir and mix.
 You can find green lentils at any supermarket.
 You can also use brown lentils for this recipe but not red lentils since they lose their shape when cooked and become mushy.
 Read more about different types of lentils on The Kitchn.

 Since lentils are allowed by law to contain a certain percentage of foreign grain such as rye and wheat, it's important to check the packaging to make sure they are gluten free, meaning they have less than 20 ppm of gluten.
 If you eat gluten free or you are gluten intolerant, please make sure to check the packaging before making a purchase.

-To make lentil salad, simply chop all the veggies and mix them with the cooked lentils.
-Drizzle the dressing over the salad and give it a nice stir.
+- To make the lemon oregano dressing, mix lemon juice, oregano, sumac, cayenne pepper and salt in a small jar, pour it over the salad and give it a toss.
 Serve immediately or refrigerate for 30 minutes and serve cold.

 Cooked lentils are easy to chew and you can mash them easily.
 If the lentils are hard, they need to be cooked more.
 In that case, add more water to the lentils and keep cooking them.

 Technically, you can use canned lentils.
 However, my personal preference is to use lentils that I cook at home since I know there are no preservatives or additives added to the lentils.